Influence of imperfections on tunneling rate in $\delta$-layer junctions: Methodology

 where $\bm{A}$ is the matrix derived from the discretization of the Poisson equation and $\bm{N}_D$ and $\bm{N}_A$ are the total donor and acceptor doping densities arrays, respectively.
 If the residuum is larger than a predetermined threshold $\epsilon$, the Hartree potential is updated using the predictor-corrector method, together with the Anderson mixing scheme.
 Using the updated Hartree potential and the corresponding carrier density, the exchange-correlation is computed again for the next step, and an iteration of Schrodinger-Poisson is repeated until the convergence is reached with $\big|\big|\bm{F}[\bm{\phi}^H(\bm{r}_i)]\big|\big|<\epsilon=10^{-6}$~eV.
-Further details of the methodology are included in the Supplementary Material \cite{Supplementary_Material}.
+Further details of the methodology are included in the Supplementary Material.
 In our simulations we have utilized a 3D real-space model, with a discretization size of 0.2~nm along all directions, thus with about $10^{6}$ real-space grid points, and around 3,000 energy points were used.
-We have also employed the standard values of electron effective masses, $m_l = 0.98 \times m_e$, $m_t = 0.19 \times m_e$, the dielectric constant of Silicon, $\epsilon_{Si}=11.7$, and the cryogenic temperature of T$=4.0$~K in all our simulations.
+The CBR algorithm automatically ascertains that out of more than 1,000,000 eigenstates only about 700 ($<0.1\%$) of lowest-energy states is needed, which is generally determined by the material properties (e.g. doping level), but not the device size.
+We have also employed the standard values of the inertial effective mass tensor for electrons, $m_l = 0.98 \times m_e$, $m_t = 0.19 \times m_e$, the dielectric constant of Silicon, $\epsilon_{Si}=11.7$, and the cryogenic temperature of T$=4.0$~K in all our simulations.